US decision on Ukrainian missiles is a “big mistake” which could “aggravate the conflict” (Erdogan) - ExBulletin

 US decision on Ukrainian missiles is a “big mistake” which could “aggravate the conflict” (Erdogan)

-Washington's approval of Ukraine's use of long-range US missiles against military targets in Russia is a 'big mistake' that could bring the world to the brink of a 'major war', Turk says Recep Tayyip Erdogan in comments published on Wednesday.
+Washington's approval of Ukraine's use of US missiles against military targets in Russia is a “serious mistake” that could bring the world to the brink of a “major war”, Turkey's Recep Tayyip Erdogan says in comments published Wednesday November 20, 2024. .

-The decision to allow kyiv to use the powerful Army Tactical Missile System (ATACMS) represents a major U.S. policy shift, triggering a furious response from Moscow that on Tuesday expanded the scope of the use of nuclear weapons in a clear warning to Ukraine and the country.
-West.
+The decision to allow kyiv to use powerful, long-range ATACMS missiles represents a major shift in US policy, triggering a furious response from Moscow which on Tuesday broadened the scope of the use of nuclear weapons in a stark warning to Ukraine and the West.

-“This action by (US President Joe) Biden will not only escalate the conflict, but will lead to a greater response from Russia… (and) could bring the region and the world to the brink of a new war major,” he added. » the Turkish president told reporters on his flight back from the G20 summit in Rio.
+“This step by [U.S. President Joe] Biden will not only escalate the conflict, but will lead to a greater reaction from Russia… [and] could bring the region and the world to the brink of another major war,” the Turkish president told reporters on the plane returning from the G20 summit in Rio.

 The American decision “could be interpreted as a measure aimed at fueling the war, to ensure that it never ends and even that it expands,” he said, stressing that the decree signed Tuesday by the Russian President Vladimir Putin allows Moscow to trigger a nuclear response in the event of an incident. a massive air attack, even if only with conventional weapons.